edgar-treischl/CopyCat/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-CopyCat is a simple package to handle code snippets in R. Save your code snippets as a data frame, CopyCat searches your data base and copies the code to the clipboard.
-Furthermore, it already includes some of my own code snippets and the `ggplot2` commands from the corresponding cheat sheet.
+CopyCat is a simple package to handle (your own) code snippets and it includes code snippets of the `ggplot2` and the `tidyr` package.
+It provides minimal examples from the cheat sheets that can be executed without further ado.
+Furthermore, you can also save your own code snippets as an additional data source, CopyCat searches within your data base and copies the code to the clipboard.

 ## Installation